9 Charts

 - Click on the chart element.

-Moving element
+Moving an element

 Changing dimensions

-Formatting element
+Formatting an element

-Apply chart style
+Applying a chart style

-Deleting chart
+Deleting a chart

-Choose one from the following options:
+Choose one of the following options:

 Task 9.2 File: Bakery_Chart.xlsx